f8888-web/BrivMaster/IC_BrivMaster_Extra/README.md

 - Normal: The post-Casino level for this champion.
 This is frequenty the same as the Start level, but in the case of an extra champion as described in the Start text they might have a level here.
 A champion that Diana that gains a potentially desirable ability (Scavenger) could be set to Start 100 and Normal 200 so she picks up that Scavenger ability without interfering with the start of the run (although in that case, consider Dynamic Diana above).

-Formations: This grid displays the formations that each champion is in, as an aid to configuration and also to aid in sharing your setup.
+- Formations: This grid displays the formations that each champion is in, as an aid to configuration and also to aid in sharing your setup.
 Champion levels should always be rounded up to the next 100 unless the use of modifier levelling is specifically desired; remember that an x10/x25 level-up requires double the key actions as an x100, and is less reliable.

+- Feats: Feat Guard allows a feat configuration to be saved for each champion, which is then checked on script start.
+If the expected feats are not present the gem farm will not start.
+For example, this can be used to ensure that Ellywick's 'Gem' feat is re-equipped after swapping it for 'Moon' whilst gold farming.

+	-Number: Shows the number of feats saved for this champion.
+If it is **not** followed by a '+' symbol then excluisive mode is enabled; the champion's equipped feats must be exactly those saved, otherwise if '+' is shown any feats can be present in addition to those saved.
+Mousing over this number will list the saved feats, if any.

+> Author's Note: Exclusive mode is important to understand as it dramatically changes the meaning of the the number: '0' means 'No feats may be equipped', '0+' means 'Any feats may be equipped'.

+	-Left Arrow: Saves the champion's current feat setup as the Feat Guard requirement.
+If the champion has feats equipped they will be listed and you will be prompted if you wish to use exclusive mode or not.
+If the champion has no feats equipped you will just be prompted on exclusive mode.

+	-Circle icon: Clears the saved feats.

+> Author's Note: There is little value in including champions who have feats saved in the M formation in Feat Guard - just leave them on 0+.
+This is commonly the case for Briv in feat swap setups.

-The following provide the Author's current setup, which is an end-game farm using Dynahier (rather than BBEG) and Baldric.
+The following provide the Author's current setup, which is an end-game farm using Dynaheir (rather than BBEG) and Baldric.
 The #scripting channel in the IC discord is a good place to ask for help for other setups.

 | Champion | Start | Priority | Normal | Comment |
 | ------ | ----- | ----- | ----- | ----- |